Bedrockdude10/Cancer-Classification-Project/README.md

 (genes) to produce a multi-class dataset where the target variable is the type of cancer present in each sample (there are healthy samples as well).

-We generated datasets according to the procedure above for two different sets of genes, GPL96 and GPL570.
+We generated datasets as described above for two different sets of genes, GPL96 and GPL570.
 Our goal is to analyze the datasets independently and use these results to determine which set of genes has more predictive power.

 Here is link to the data https://drive.google.com/drive/folders/1eJelCkSJAd7yWjFGcTLycNLSvzpQWK_A?usp=sharing.
 The csv files contain the processed datasets corresponding to each set of genes.
-The zip files contain all the data we download from the Curated Microarray Database to produce these merged datasets.
+The zip files contain all the data we downloaded from the Curated Microarray Database to produce these merged datasets.
 To run the join and label notebooks, simply download and unzip the zip files.